Memorial University of Newfoundland Students' Union: Controversy and criticism

-In Fall of 2009 staff of the MUNSU Copy Centre, in their attempts for environmental sustainability and reducing paper use, reused student loan application forms and other government documents that people had faxed, instead of shredding them.
+In fall of 2009, in their attempts for environmental sustainability and reducing paper use, staff of the MUNSU Copy Centre reused student loan application forms and other government documents that people had faxed, instead of shredding them.
 The campaign was meant to only reuse paper that did not contain sensitive information, but no procedure was developed.
-The Government of NL and MUN Chief Information Office Opened an investigation in Fall of 2009 into the Better Side Notebook Scandal, referred to as "Copygate", which led to MUNSU discontinuing the Better Side Notebooks.
+The Government of NL and MUN Chief Information Office Opened an investigation in fall of 2009 into the Better Side Notebook Scandal, referred to as "Copygate", which led to MUNSU discontinuing the Better Side Notebooks.
 No effort was ever made to find a way to reuse paper and the idea died instead.